-Is the Best Destination Wedding a Driving Distance One?
+Is the Best Destination Wedding One Within Driving Distance?

-Tom and I exchanged our vows last weekend on the soft sand beach of Santa Barbara, California.
-Considering that we live in San Diego and neither of us is from Santa Barbara, we had a lot of questions about why we chose to have our wedding there.
+My husband (!) and I exchanged our vows last weekend on the soft sand beach of Santa Barbara, California.
+Considering that we live in San Diego and neither of us is from Santa Barbara, we had to field a lot of questions about why we chose to have our wedding there.

-Secondly, we had a destination wedding without the hassle, or as I’ve liked to call it during the planning stages, a “mini-destination wedding” as Santa Barbara is only about a four hour drive from San Diego – if LA traffic cooperates.
+Secondly, we had a destination wedding without the hassle, or as I’ve liked to call it during the planning stages, a “mini-destination wedding” since Santa Barbara is only about a four hour drive from San Diego…well, if LA traffic cooperates.

 And the wedding rocked (in my totally unbiased opinion).
-Here is why I recommend a mini-destination wedding and think it is the best destination wedding to have an easy planning process, while still getting out of town.
+Here is why I recommend a mini-destination wedding and think it is the best kind of destination wedding to have.

-4) Your guests feel like they’re on vacation, resulting in a fun, party atmosphere.
+Your guests feel like they’re on vacation, resulting in a fun, party atmosphere.
 We had a lot of people fly in from the Midwest and so our wedding served as a beach vacation for them as well.
+Even those who were from San Diego still treated it like a weekend getaway.
 Most everyone arrived a day early and was in a fun, vacation mood.
 It also gave us more time to visit with guests before and after the wedding since many of them were staying in our hotel or a nearby one.
 Being able to have more time to visit with dear friends and family we don’t see often made our wedding more special since the night of the wedding went by in a whirling, dancing blur.

-5) It’s easy to visit vendors.
-I am definitely not an event planner, but was planning this wedding on my own, so had I been putting together a destination wedding somewhere I had to jump onto a plane to scout locations and vendors, our wedding probably would have never happened.
-Tom and I had a couple weekends where we drove up to Santa Barbara to meet with vendors and having it in driving distance made everything much easier to figure out.
+It’s easy to drive to the location and visit vendors.
+I am definitely not an event planner, but was planning this wedding on my own.
+If I had been putting together a far-away destination wedding somewhere I had to jump onto a plane to scout locations and vendors for, our wedding probably would have never happened.
+My (then) fiance and I had a couple weekends where we drove up to Santa Barbara to meet with vendors and having it in driving distance made everything much easier to figure out.
 Plus, we got to have a little mini-getaway out of it with wine tasting and strolls down Santa Barbara’s distinguished, tree-lined State Street.